anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### February

-I just finished watching Paatal Lok - Season 2 this weekend and it's an exceptionally good show.
-It's a gripping tale of crime, corruption, and power, and a must-watch for anyone who enjoys crime dramas.
-Also watching Reacher & other thriller [shows](/reading.html).
+I just finished watching Paatal Lok - Season 2 this weekend and it's an exceptionally good Indian show.
+It's a gripping tale of crime, corruption, and power, and a must-watch for anyone who enjoys Indie crime dramas.
+Also watching Severance & other thriller [shows](/reading.html).
 Looking forward to an exciting weekend! 🍿 🍺

 ###### January